 Moore is the founder of One Moore Book, a non-profit organization that advocates for culturally relevant books and curriculum for underrepresented readers.
 Her writing can be found in The New York Times, The Paris Review, Frieze Magazine, Guernica, The Atlantic Magazine and other publications.
 She has been featured in The Economist Magazine, NPR and Vogue Magazine, among others, for her work in advocacy for diverse children’s literature.

 She’s a graduate of Howard University, University of Southern California and Columbia University.

-The Undergraduate Writers’ Conference provides undergraduate students a forum to share and discuss their writing with other peers.
+A partnership between USC’s Office of Undergraduate Programs and The Writing Program, the Undergraduate Writers’ Conference provides undergraduate students a forum to share and discuss their writing with peers.
 Benefits of participation include:

 - Conference Discussion Sessions

-- Build community with other fellow writers in small discussion groups.
+- Build community with other fellow writers in small discussion groups led by a moderator.

 - The most outstanding works will be recognized with First Prizes of $1000 and Second Prizes of $500.

 - Entrants may also receive recognition from the USC Schwarzenegger Institute.

 - Getting Published Online

 Conference participants must submit their work under one of the following writing categories: